 The MSI Z270-A PRO uses the Intel LGA 1151 CPU socket.
 Any compatible Intel CPU will have the same socket entry.
 It uses the DDR4 memory type, with maximum speeds of up to 3200 MHz, and 0 DDR4 slots allowing for a maximum total of 64 GB RAM.

-Released on 06 Jan 2017, the MSI Z270-A PRO is under a year old, meaning it should be based on recent technologies and manufacturer support should almost certainly still be available.
+Released on 06 Jan 2017, the MSI Z270-A PRO is over 1 year old, meaning while it is probably beginning to look old compared to newer motherboards, manufacturer support should still be readily available.

 Conforming to the ATX standard, the MSI Z270-A PRO should fit into the majority of cases.
 ATX is the most common form factor, and as such has a high degree of compatibility with other components while providing a decent number of slots to widen your expansion options.

 The MSI Z270-A PRO has 6 SATA 3.0 hard drive slots.
 These allow for theoretical data transfer speeds of up to 6GB/s, as opposed to the 3GB/s of SATA 2.0.
 Generally speaking, only high performance hard drives, specifically solid-state drives, will be able to take advantage of the bandwidth potential of SATA 3.0 ports, though it is backwards compatible, so you do not have to take advantage.